TheHelvetHawk/stageinfo/README.md

 Similar to EBT3_Calibration.ipynb but the curves are fitted (pretty much a V2.0 of the other file)

+## TestingBigTiffImage.ipynb
+Is used as a testing file for integrating the publication's method with big tiff images

+## weightingProcessTest.ipynb
+Is used a a testing file for applying a weighted fit following the publication (not finished)

 PS : For command-line usage of the programs, i can't know how it works at the moment due to technical issues.
 Though you can use [JupyterLab](https://jupyter.org/try) to execute it